-Threatening and Intimidating in Arizona
+Threatening and Intimidation Law in Arizona

 Who doesn’t remember the scene in The Godfather in which fictional Hollywood producer Jack Waltz found the head of his favorite horse in his bed?
 It was a graphic depiction of intimidation that remains indelibly imprinted in the minds of nearly everyone who saw the film.
-Although threats and intimidation are typically associated with organized crime, loan sharking, and gangs, they are used in various other situations as well, including influencing members of a jury and frightening domestic violence victims into remaining silent about their abuse, or in retaliation for reporting a crime to authorities.
+Although threatening and intimidation are typically associated with organized crime, loan sharking, and gangs, they are used in various other situations as well, including influencing members of a jury and frightening domestic violence victims into remaining silent about their abuse, or in retaliation for reporting a crime to authorities.

-Legal Penalties for Threatening and Intimidation
+Legal Penalties for Threatening and Intimidation in Phoenix

 In Arizona law, threatening or intending to intimidate another person is a serious crime, which depending on the nature and severity of the act is charged anywhere from a Class 1 misdemeanor to a Class 6 felony.
 The Arizona Criminal Code makes it illegal to threaten or intimidate another either verbally or physically, to cause significant damage to another person’s property, to cause a public inconvenience (for example causing evacuation of a building with a bomb threat), or to injure someone for some reason related to a street gang or organized crime syndicate.

 Injuring a person or damaging their property as a means of intimidation can be a class 1 misdemeanor; but if it is done in retaliation for their reporting criminal conduct, it can be charged as a class 6 felony.